Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 The config file must define several variables:

   * **BOARD**: e.g. PYNQ-Z1.
-This is used to customize some parts of the flow, and will utimately be used by Python
+This is used to customize some parts of the flow, and will ultimately be used by Python
   * **BOARD_PART**: e.g. xc7z020clg400-1.
 This is used to create a Vivado
     project and generate a Hardware Description File (.hdf) for use in Xilinx SDK.
   * **BOARD_CONSTRAINTS**: Path to the constraints file (.xdc) containing the